adaltas/dsti-mlops-2022-spring/11.deployment/lab.md

 **Dependencies:**

-- script: `wine_linear_regression_test.py`
+- script: `model.py` in zip file in `lab-resources`

 **Instructions:**

 By now, we created and tested a model.
 But we only have a source code, which is not enough to deploy.
 First we need to save the model we want to deploy as a pickle file.
-Add the following code to the end of the `wine_linear_regression_test.py`.
+Add the following code to the end of the `model.py`.
 Run it to produce the pickled model.

 ``` python
 import pickle